-I used an immersion blender – one of my all-time FAVORITE kitchen tools – to puree this soup and get it to a velvety smooth consistency.
+I used an immersion blender – one of my all-time FAVORITE kitchen tools – to puree this soup and get it to a velvety smooth consistency right in the pot.

 An immersion blender is like a magic wand you can stick directly in the soup pot to puree it.
 It’s faster and simpler than using a standing blender and it does a great job at making it silky smooth.
 Plus, it’s WAY easier to clean than a normal blender!

 You can even use an immersion blender to make single serve smoothies by pureeing all the ingredients directly in your jar or cup or whatever you plan on drinking the smoothie out of.